 Severe acute respiratory syndrome coronavirus (SARS-CoV-2), formerly known as 2019-nCoV, is the virus that causes COVID-19.
 It is a lineage b beta-coronavirus belonging to the coronaviridae family of the order nidovirales (see Phylogenetic Tree of SARS-CoV-2).
 SARS-CoV-2 is a Baltimore class IV positive-sense ssRNA virus and is thought to have zoonotic origins.

-SARS-CoV and Other Coronaviruses
+SARS-CoV and other coronaviruses

-Of the different types of coronaviruses, alpha- and beta-coronaviruses rend to infect mammals, whereas gamma- and delta-coronaviruses tend to infect birds.
+Of the different types of coronaviruses, alpha- and beta-coronaviruses tend to infect mammals, whereas gamma- and delta-coronaviruses tend to infect birds.
 Of all those that infect humans, there are currently 7 known human CoVs: HCoV-NL63, HCoV-229E (both alphacoronaviruses), and HCoV-OC43, HCoV-HKU1, SARS-CoV, MERS-CoV, and SARS-CoV-2 (beta coronaviruses).

 SARS-CoV-2 shares the highest overall genome sequence similarity to the bat coronavirus RaTG13.
-However, the RBD shares more sequence similarity with the pangolin coronavirus SARS-CoV(MP489/Guandong/2019), which both bind to ACE2.
+However, the RBD shares more sequence similarity with the pangolin coronavirus SARS-CoV(MP489/Guandong/2019), which binds to ACE2.
 This suggests evidence of a recombination event in the evolution of SARS-CoV-2 due to animal mixing before evolving to infect humans.

-All coronaviruses contain 26,000-32,000bp genomes with a variable 6-11 open reading frames (ORFs) which encode non-structural proteins as well as structural proteins: spike glycoprotein (S), a small envelope protein (E), matrix protein (M) & nucleocapsid protein (N).
+All coronaviruses contain 26,000-32,000bp genomes with a variable 6-11 open reading frames (ORFs), which encode non-structural proteins as well as structural proteins: spike glycoprotein (S), a small envelope protein (E), matrix protein (M) & nucleocapsid protein (N).